NATURAL RESOURCES POLICE OFFICER CANDIDATE

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

-1. Employees in this classification must complete and successfully pass the Entrance Level Police Training Course required by the Maryland Police and Correctional Training Commission and the Maryland Natural Resources Police within one year of the date of employment.
+1. Employees in this classification must attend the law enforcement academy and pass the Entrance Level Police Training Course required by the Maryland Police and Correctional Training Commission and the Maryland Natural Resources Police.

 1. Selection standards for police officer certification are established by the Maryland Police and Correctional Training Commission in accordance with the Annotated Code of Maryland, Public Safety Article, Section 3-207.
 These selection criteria are listed in detail in the Code of Maryland Regulations 12.04.01.04 and include the following: